nvaccess/nvda/user_docs/en/userGuide.md

 |Notify |Notify when updates are available to add-ons within the same channel |
 |Disabled |Do not automatically check for updates to add-ons |

-##### Server mirror URL {#AddonStoreMetadataMirror}
+##### Server mirror {#AddonStoreMetadataMirror}

-This option allows you to specify an alternative URL to download Add-on Store data from.
+These controls allow you to specify an alternative URL to download Add-on Store data from.
 This may be of use in locations where access to the NV Access Add-on Store server is slow or unavailable.

+The read-only text box shows the current mirror URL.
+If no mirror is in use (I.E. the NV Access NVDA Add-on Store server is being used), "No mirror" is displayed.

+If you wish to change the Add-on Store server mirror, press the "Change..." button to open the [Set Add-on Store Mirror dialog](#SetAddonStoreMirror).

+#### Set Add-on Store Server Mirror {#SetAddonStoreMirror}

+This dialog, which is accessed from the [Server mirror section of the Add-on Store page in NVDA's Settings dialog](#AddonStoreMetadataMirror), allows you to set a mirror to use when accessing the [Add-on Store](#AddonsManager).
+This may be of use in locations where access to the NV Access Add-on Store server is slow or unavailable.

+##### URL {#AddonStoreMirrorUrl}

+Enter the URL (web address) of the Add-on Store server mirror you wish to use here.
+Only HTTP and HTTPS URLs are supported.
+For your privacy, NV Access recommends using HTTPS URLs whenever possible.

-Leave this blank to use the default NV Access Add-on Store server.
+Leave this blank to use the NV Access Add-on Store server.

+##### Test... {#AddonStoreMirrorTest}

+Press this button to test the Add-on Store server URL you have entered.
+You must be connected to the internet for the test to succeed.
+It is recommended that you always test the URL before saving it.

 #### Windows OCR Settings {#Win10OcrSettings}